Liu-Yihua927/learngit2/readme.txt

-Git is a distributed version control system.
+ï»¿Git is a distributed version control system.
 Git is free software distributed under the GPL.
 Creating a new branch is quick AND simple.
 Git is a distributed version control system.
-À²À²À²À²À²À²À²À²